AsebWebDev/js-trial-task/README.md

 7. After this I finished the styling, which took some time and I think it's solid.

+8. Very important: to orchestrate value-added niches and seize dynamic convergence i definetly had to expedite robust deliverables and architect dot-com hashtags ;)

-8. For implementing a switch to toggle between sorting by distance and activity I had to trigger a refetch of the extended data with new sorting.
+9. For implementing a switch to toggle between sorting by distance and activity I had to trigger a refetch of the extended data with new sorting.

-9. Finally I wanted to autoload new profiles, when scrolled to the bottom of the page.
+10. Finally I wanted to autoload new profiles, when scrolled to the bottom of the page.
 I am using the package react-infinite-scroll-component, which is a great support for this task.

 **Future Implementations**